akamming/esp_domoticz_opentherm_handler/README.md

 - MQTT authentication: Enable if your broker requires username/password
 - MQTT persistence: Retain messages for HA/Domoticz
 - Debug to MQTT: Send debug logs to MQTT
+  - **Warning:** Enabling debug logging can make the application unstable due to the large number of log messages.
+It is only intended for debugging purposes and should not be used in normal operation.
 - Info to MQTT: Send info logs to MQTT

 About the mqtt temperature topic: If you want to use a domoticz sensor to be used, there are several options available, but this is the best way to do it: